yerinsmgmt/markdowns/send.md

 # 5. Customer Support

-> **In plain words.** The team answering the same questions all day.
-Give them one place to look up real answers, and let AI turn a messy WhatsApp complaint into a proper record.
+> **In plain words.** Support teams answer the same twenty questions all day and then have to write up what happened.
+This section gives them one place where the real answers live, so they stop hunting through PDFs, and shows how a messy WhatsApp complaint turns into a proper record without anybody retyping it.

 ## Where time usually disappears